-We discuss Equal Employment Opportunity (EEO) laws in Chapter 3.
-They are worth mentioning again here in relation to the recruitment process.
+Equal Employment Opportunity (EEO) laws are worth mentioning here in relation to the recruitment process.
 The Equal Employment Opportunity Commission (EEOC) is a federal agency charged with the task of enforcing federal employment discrimination laws.
 While there are restrictions on the type of company covered (companies with at least fifteen employees), the EEOC requires collection of data and investigates discrimination claims, again, for organizations with more than fifteen employees.